SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/glossary.md

 Application Programming Interface, interface to other components within or outside the SEQR system.

 **App**
-The SEQR apps for iOS, Android and Windows Mobile.
+The SEQR apps for iOS, Android and Windows Phone.
 "App" can also refer to your app.
 When the user presses a “pay” button or a link in your app, it launches the SEQR app and presents the bill for the user to confirm the payment (i.e. the user does not need to scan a QR code).
 This feature requires integration.

 **Authorization service**